 It was an early start.
 Kate from Northumbrian Flowers was planning on arriving at about 8 am.
 Halo hadn’t been to Blackfriars in Newcastle for ages and I couldn’t remember what traffic & parking was like.
 I thought I’d set off bright and early, just in case.
 I got there stupidly early after hitting no traffic and there were loads of spaces outside Blackfriars.
 It gave me a chance to have a scout around.
 The grounds have open access.
 Early morning commuters walk through as if it was a park.

-On arrival Kate and her Husband, Pete began unloading what seemed like a mountain of foliage and crates full of beautiful flowers accompanied by various vessels that would eventually hold the displays.
+On arrival Kate and her husband, Pete began unloading what seemed like a mountain of foliage and crates full of beautiful flowers accompanied by various vessels that would eventually hold the displays.
 Kate had all of her supplies arranged around the courtyard border.
 I was starting to wonder if this was a royal wedding as I’d never seen this many flowers outside of a garden centre.

 Blackfriars Banquet Hall

 Once Susie arrived, Kate explained the plan for the day.
 Firstly, to get the Banquet Hall dressed for the Wedding Service.
-The Blackfriars Banquet hall is stunning.
+The Blackfriars Medieval Banquet hall is stunning.
 A medieval hall lined with stained-glass windows, antler chandeliers, hanging banners and large oak dining tables with matching chairs.

 As amazing a location as it is, the banquet hall is a tough location for a photographer.
 Its aged walls are dark, the stained glass lets little natural light through with what little it gives being all on one side of the room.
 The artificial lighting is minimal and mainly projects onto the sandstone walls.
 The room isn’t large and the multitude of banners and chandeliers make it almost impossible to bounce extra light into areas without creating shadows.
 It’s what gives the hall its charm and make it the ultimate, intimate venue.

 These sorts of jobs are learning opportunities.
-Extreme circumstances that push you out of your comfort zone.
+Extreme circumstances push you out of your comfort zone.
 I was thanking the gods for our recent camera upgrades.
 Their added latitude and ISO range were going to be very useful today.

 The foliage, Northumbrian Flowers used to line the red carpet, suited it perfectly.
 Likewise, the table vases were beautiful, but not overpowering.
-We often photograph weddings where the flowers of the service table are so big, often you have to remove them, just so you can see the bride & groom.
+We often photograph weddings where the flowers on the service table are so big, often you have to remove them, just so you can see the bride & groom.